 Detailed information on how to implement an organization-wide environmental management system is available through the International Organization for Standardization (ISO), in their ISO 14000 family of standards.

-ISO 14001:2004 is an environmental standard which focuses on the generic requirements for an environmental management system.
-It provides a useful framework for an organization to follow to develop an effective, high quality EMS and summarizes the advantage an organization can expect from adopting these types of management tools.
+ISO 14001:2015 is an environmental standard which focuses on the generic requirements for an environmental management system.
+It provides a useful framework for an organization to follow, to develop an effective, high quality EMS and summarizes the advantage an organization can expect from adopting these types of management tools.

 Environmental Aspects

-ISO 14001 states that an environmental aspect is an 'element of an organization's activities, products or services that can interact with the environment'.
+ISO 14001 states that an environmental aspect is an 'element or characteristic of an activity, product or service that interacts or can interact with the environment.
+Environmental aspects cause environmental impacts.
+They can have either beneficial impacts of adverse impacts and can have a direct and decisive impact on the environmental or contribute only partially or indirectly to a larger environmental change.’

 An organization needs to identify those activities and aspects that have actual and potential environmental impacts.
-An environmental review, or assessment, should be conducted by senior management and staff who are or will be assigned roles in environmentally significant activities.
-The review can involve drawing information from a number of different areas such as legislation and policies, performance audits, monitoring and the assessment and management program.
+An environmental review, or assessment, should be conducted by senior management and staff who are, or will be assigned roles in environmentally significant activities.
+The review can involve drawing information from a number of different areas such as legislation and policies, performance audits, monitoring and the assessment and management programs.

 Once environmental aspects are identified, an organization should then prioritize the high risk activities and provide appropriate controls to mitigate any resulting impact.